 Note: This is an all-outdoor camp.

-Note: While we have themes each week of camp, the basis of our days are built on activities campers love and appreciate learning at White Pine, such as survival skills, bush craft, and navigation.
+Tweens will spend their days doing activities campers love and appreciate learning at White Pine, such as survival skills, bush craft, fire making, tool usage, wild edibles identification, mapping and navigation.
+Thursday night’s overnight provides an opportunity for tweens to test their skills with fun nighttime games, hikes and exploration.
 In addition, tweens will participate in stewardship projects and team building exercises.

 Teen Expeditions: Ages 12-17